-Evaluatee: Site: Date:

-Summary of observation, documents and discussion: sion:

-Goal(s) related to teaching standards: (Required if any standard score falls in "1 - Does not meet standard" or "2 - Partially meets standard") ss not meet standard" or "2 - Partially mee ts standard")

-Actions and Resources related to Goal(s):

-Standard 6 Focus Element: 6.1 Reflecting on teaching practice in support of student learning 6.2 Establishing professional goals and engaging in continuous and purpose 6.3 Collaborating with colleagues and the broader professional community to 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the instructional program 6.6 Managing professional responsibilities to maintain motivation and comm 6.7 Demonstrating professional responsibility, integrity, and ethical conduct e in support of student learning is and engaging in continuous and purposeful professional growth and development and the broader professional community to support teacher and student learning fort student learning in support of the instructional program is subjlitties to maintain motivation and commitment to all students esponsibility, integrity, and ethical conduct rowth and development and student learning ents

-Summary of progress on Standard 6:

-Evaluator Signature Date

-This report has been discussed with me in conference with the evaluator and I have received a copy of the Observation Form and Observation Summary.
+Evaluatee: Site: Date: Summary of observation, documents and discussion: s and discussion: Goal(s) related to teaching standards: (Required if any standard score falls i Goal(s) related to teaching standards: (Required if any standard score falls in "1 - Does not meet standard" or "2 - Partially meets standard") "2 - Partially meets standard") Actions and Resources related to Goal(s): al(s): Standard 6 Focus Element: 6.1 Reflecting on teaching practice in support of stude 6.2 Establishing professional goals and engaging in co 6.3 Collaborating with colleagues and the broader proi 6.4 Working with families to support student learning 6.5 Engaging local communities in support of the insti 6.6 Managing professional responsibilities to maintain 6.7 Demonstrating professional responsibility, integrit d 6 Focus Element: Reflecting on teaching practice in support of student learning Establishing professional goals and engaging in continuous and purposeful professional growt Collaborating with colleagues and the broader professional community to support teacher and Working with families to support student learning Engaging local communities in support of the instructional program Managing professional responsibilities to maintain motivation and commitment to all students Demonstrating professional responsibility, integrity, and ethical conduct rd 6 Focus Element: Reflecting on teaching practice in support of student learning Establishing professional goals and engaging in continuous and purposeful professional growth and development Collaborating with colleagues and the broader professional community to support teacher and student learning Working with families to support student learning Engaging local communities in support of the instructional program Managing professional responsibilities to maintain motivation and commitment to all students Demonstrating professional responsibility, integrity, and ethical conduct Summary of progress on Standard 6: 5: Evaluator Signature Date ate Evaluatee Signature Date ate This report has been discussed with me in cor An opportunity has been extended to me to at disagreement with the evaluation. nference with the evaluator and I have received ttach comments concerning this evaluation.
+Ev This report has been discussed with me in conference with the evaluator and I have received a copy of the Observation Form and Observation Summary.
 An opportunity has been extended to me to attach comments concerning this evaluation.
 Evaluatee's signature does not indicate agreement or disagreement with the evaluation.